What is Pupil Premium?

 – Intervention packages

-– Additional / specific targeted support / intervention time both within class and withdrawal of individuals and group (i.e. Reading recovery, Read Write Inc literacy support and a variety of numeracy interventions).
+– Additional / specific targeted support / intervention time both within class and withdrawal of individuals and group (i.e. Read Write Inc and Fresh Start reading support and a variety of Mathematics interventions).

-– One-to-one tuition for children in literacy and numeracy.
+– One-to-one tuition for children in English and Mathematics

-– Support from the SENSS team, Educational psychology, behaviour support, LST, SALT and CAF
+– Support from the SENSS team, Educational Psychology, behaviour support, LST, SALT and EHA

 Extra-curricular and subsidy